 In addition, some covered services require "prior authorization" by the Plan to be covered.
 Some of the covered services listed in the Summary of Benefits attachments are covered only if the member's doctor or other plan provider gets "prior authorization" (approval in advance) from our Plan.
-Covered services that may need prior authorization (approval ahead of time) are marked in the Summary of Benefits as "Authorization rules may apply".
+Covered services that may need prior authorization (approval ahead of time) are marked in the Summary of Benefits as "Some services require prior authorization".

-The Summary of Benefits can be found on Clear Spring Health's and affiliates website, listed below
+The Summary of Benefits can be found on Clear Spring Health's and affiliates website, listed below https://clearspringhealthcare.com/plan-documents/